Gavin Clayton – Executive Director

 Janet Barraclough is a BACP registered and accredited counsellor and psychotherapist and has worked with Arts and Minds since 2012 delivering Arts on Prescription alongside artists.
 Having worked in GP surgeries, for employee assistance schemes and in private practice, Janet has a wealth of knowledge and experience gained from working with people with a diverse range of issues.
 The use of creativity in therapy was an integral part of her training and she has developed this working with leading creative therapists and trainers, including the use of drawing, painting, sand and clay in therapy.
 Janet has delivered creative training workshops to therapists, and participated in a research study on the use and value of clay in therapy.

-Bob Race – Artist for Young People with Dementia Pottery Group
+Bob Race – Artist Facilitator for Young People with Dementia Pottery Group

 Bob Race is a trained, award-winning potter and probably the country’s most experienced practitioner in providing pottery workshops in the field of mental health.
 Bob is Community Artist at Fulbourn Hospital and has run workshops for those with functional dementia and early onset dementia for some 15 years.
 One such workshop was recognised in the 2004 Best Practice Recognition Awards.
 Bob is a member of a research network established by the University of Nottingham.
 The cover of the last Mental Health Act features a bas relief made by service-users in one of Bob’s workshops.

-Anna Clift – Artist/Assistant for Arts on Prescription and Young People with Dementia Pottery Group and Creative Writing
+Anna Mumford – Project Development Manager, Arts on Prescription Children and Young People

-Sheila Ceccarelli – Artist for Arts and Minds workshops in schools in partnership with AccessArt
+Sheila Ceccarelli – Artist Facilitator for pilot workshops in schools

 Sheila Ceccarelli studied sculpture at Norwich School of Art and later at the Royal College of Art.
 In 1999 Sheila formed AccessArt – a UK charity inspiring visual arts education – with her colleague Paula Briggs.
-Sheila continues to co-direct AccessArt as well as leading workshops with children, teenagers and adults, including Arts and Minds workshops in schools.
-For more information and images of Sheila’s work: www.accessart.org.uk
+Sheila continues to co-direct AccessArt as well as leading workshops with children, teenagers and adults.
+For more information and images of the workshops in schools that Sheila and Yael (below) facilitated for Arts and Minds: www.accessart.org.uk

-Yael Pilowsky Bankirer – Therapist for Arts and Minds workshops in schools
+Yael Pilowsky Bankirer – Therapist for pilot workshops in schools

-Yael Pilowsky Bankirer has been working as psychotherapist/counsellor for the art workshops for Year 9 and 10 students that Arts and Minds have been piloting in schools in Cambridgeshire.
-Yael also works as a psychoanalyst in private practice just outside Cambridge, as well as offering low-cost therapy through the Clinic for Contemporary Psychoanalysis, having also trained as a doctor (MD) and a researcher (PhD) of Gender, Psychiatry and Psychoanalysis.
-More details are here:
+Yael Pilowsky Bankirer worked on the pilot workshops for Year 9 and 10 students in schools in Cambridgeshire.
+Yael works as a psychoanalyst in private practice just outside Cambridge, having also trained as a doctor (MD) and a researcher (PhD) of Gender, Psychiatry and Psychoanalysis.

 Anne Taylor – Conductor for Michaelhouse Chorale